Rightlight6 Room lighting audit

 Boundary conditions

-Keep the product narrow enough that the flagship audit and focused room routes can stay specific, dynamic, and defensible.
+Keep the audit focused enough that the main room audit and focused checks can stay specific and useful.

 Inputs